Christmas Message 1999

 It has been said that astronomy is a humbling and character-building experience.
 There is perhaps no better demonstration of the folly of human conceits than this distant image of our tiny world.
 To me, it underscores our responsibility to deal more kindly with one another, and to preserve and cherish the pale blue dot, the only home we’ve ever known.

 "Because of the reflection of sunlight off the spacecraft, the Earth seems to be sitting in a beam of light, as if there were some special significance to this small world.
 But it's just an accident of geometry and optics.
 The Sun emits its radiation equitably in all directions.
-Had the picture been taken a little earlier or a little later there would have been no sunbeam highlighting the Earth."
+Had the photograph been taken a little earlier, or a little later, there would have been no sunbeam highlighting the Earth."

 Carl Sagan